Writing a Book Review - A Step By Step Guide

 They will help you get a clear idea of how to write a book review.
 If you have not read one, now is the time to do so.
 Reading book reviews of authors like Margaret Atwood and Jacqueline Woodson is a good way to get started with your own assignment.

-The New York Times book reviews have pretty much an overview of every other book out there.
+The NYT book reviews have pretty much an overview of every other book out there.
 Go through some of them for better clarity.

 Further, there are going to be times when you will be given the task to review a book from a genre that you do not like.
 This will be your test, as the book review will help you learn to appreciate readings from all genres.